Ernest Scared Stupid

-Its opening credits feature a montage of clips from various horror and science fiction films, including Nosferatu (1922), White Zombie (1932), Phantom from Space (1953), The Brain from Planet Arous (1957), The Screaming Skull (1958), Missile to the Moon (1958), The Hideous Sun Demon (1958), The Giant Gila Monster (1959), The Killer Shrews (1959), Battle Beyond the Sun (1959), and The Little Shop of Horrors (1960).
+It was released on October 11, 1991, and grossed $14.1 million.
+It is the final "Ernest" film to be released by Touchstone Pictures, as part of a multi-picture deal.
+The next film in the series, Ernest Rides Again, was released in November 1993.

 Plot

 In the late 19th century, the demonic troll Trantor transforms children into wooden dolls to feast upon their energy in Briarville, Missouri.
-The townsfolk capture him and seal him under an oak tree, with Phineas Worrell, one of the village elders and an ancestor of Ernest P. Worrell, establishing the seal.
-Trantor vengefully places a curse on the Worrell family, stating that he can only be released on the night before Halloween by a Worrell.
-As part of the curse, every generation of Worrells will get "dumber and dumber and dumber", until the dumbest member of the family is foolish enough to release him from his earthly prison.
+The townsfolk capture him and seal him under an oak tree, with Rev. Phineas Worrell, the village minister and the ancestor of Ernest P. Worrell, establishing the seal.
+Trantor vengefully places a curse on the Worrell family, stating that he can only be released on October 30, the night before Halloween, by a Worrell.
+As part of the curse, every generation of Worrells will get "dumber and dumber and dumber", until the dumbest member of the family is foolish enough to set Trantor free.

 One hundred years later, Ernest, a sanitation worker, helps a few of his middle school friends, Kenny Binder, Elizabeth and Joey, construct a treehouse in the same tree that unknowingly contains the dormant creature, after the mayor's sons demolished their own cardboard haunted house.
 When Old Lady Hackmore discovers this, she angrily leaves.
 Following her, Ernest learns the story of Trantor and idiotically reports it to the kids.
 Inadvertently, Ernest releases the troll.

 Joey is walking home from the treehouse when he hears something rustling through the trees.
 Joey slowly walks and slips down in a muddy hole.
 Trantor grabs Joey's wrist and turns him into a wooden doll.
 Ernest finds Kenny's dad, Sheriff Cliff Binder, and explains the situation but Binder does not believe him.
 After none of the townsfolk will assist Ernest because of the upcoming Halloween party, he mounts a one-man (and one-dog) defense operation in preparation for Trantor's appearance.
 Meanwhile, Trantor captures a boy on a skateboard as his second victim.

 Tom and Bobby Tulip, hoping to exploit Ernest, sell him various fake troll traps, but one backfires on the mayor's sons and Ernest loses his job.
 Ernest, Kenny and Elizabeth return to Hackmore, where they learn that only "the heart of a child, and a mother's care" can defeat the troll.
 Later that night, Trantor claims Elizabeth as his third victim as he sneaks into her house while she is resting on her bed.